The Planetary Cost of AI Acceleration, Part II: The 10th Planetary Boundary and the 6.5-Year Countdown: Four Macroscopic Projections for the AI-Climate Nexus

 \section{\textbf{Four Macroscopic Projections for the AI-Climate Nexus}}

 Accounting for all the factors discussed above presents us with four trajectories \cite{dixson2022earth}:

 \begin{enumerate} \item \textbf{Legacy Baseline (A Lower Bound Projection with a 6.5-Year Countdown):} This trajectory assumes a continued reliance on an unoptimized form of our economy and human collaboration ($\dot{E}_{opt} \approx 0$) but without further increase in overall EEI.
 In this scenario, EEI remains static at approximately $2.19 \times 10^{22} \text{ Joules/year}$.
 The thermal integral accumulates linearly, reaching the critical threshold in approximately 6.5 years.
 This triggers a catastrophic, irreversible collapse of the global ecosystem as the planetary heat capacity is exceeded. \item \textbf{Accelerationist Runaway (A Compressed Timeline of Collapse):} Driven by unmonitored growth in computing demand initiated by both human and AI systems themselves, the massive injection of computing waste heat ($\dot{E}_{AI}$) overwhelms any optimization gains in the short run, possibly burning through the 6.5-year buffer in an even shorter 4 to 5 years.
 This timeline eerily mirrors common predictions on AGI’s timeline. \item \textbf{Centrist Gridlock (A Zero-Margin Asymptote):} In this scenario, explosive AI growth collides with the structural supply chain limits of the global power grid.
 The shortage of energy headroom forces a "zero-sum" environment: to secure power quotas for further AI development, human capital or AI themselves must aggressively retrofit obsolete industrial and economic systems at every scale.
 Here, the reduction in waste heat from structural optimization roughly offsets the addition of computational heat ($\dot{E}_{opt} \approx \dot{E}_{AI}$).
 The rate of thermal integration slows, forming an asymptotic curve that approaches—but does not breach—the limit.
 While human civilization survives, the ecosystem remains in a state of chronic fragility, having nearly exhausted the $0.3^\circ\text{C}$ safety buffer. \item \textbf{Restorative Paradigm (The Only Viable Option):} The Restorative Paradigm represents the primary objective of this framework.
 Here, AI expansion is strictly governed by physical and thermodynamic realities.
 Expanding upon the strategies of Trajectory III, computational output is actively and exclusively directed toward the precise remediation of humanity's legacy heat-dissipating structures ($\dot{E}_{opt} \gg \dot{E}_{AI}$).
-By rapidly applying AI towards optimizing economic and collaborative structures at all levels of humanity, this negentropic action forces the annual EEI to reach zero before the cumulative sum hits the fatal threshold.
+In addition, the expanding AI capacity must also address the greenhouse effect, which contribute to heat accumulation independent of new waste heat released by the civilization, through possibly developing new approaches and technologies.
+By applying AI towards reducing greenhouse effects and optimizing economic and collaborative structures at all levels of humanity, this can push the annual EEI to reach zero before the cumulative sum hits the fatal threshold.
 Ultimately, by actively managing planetary heat dissipation, the annual $\text{EEI}(t)$ is driven to negative values until the integral generates $-1.42 \times 10^{23} \text{ Joules}$ to restore the situation at least back to where we are today. \end{enumerate}